radiomuseum/cohiradia-website/src/software_en.md

 As this is a major change compared to the previous version, it is quite possible that one or two small bugs may still be present.
 I would be grateful for reporting on such issues [Reports](https://www.radiomuseum.org/forum/software_fuer_cohiradia_details_und_problemloesungen.html), as this helps to eliminate problems quickly.</p>

-## COHIWizard 1.2.9 (June 2024, Beta-Version)
+## COHIWizard 1.2.9 (June 2024)

 <img src="https://cohiradia.radiomuseum.org/download/software/COHIWizard1.2.9_screenshot.PNG" width="400" height="200" /> [<img src="https://cohiradia.radiomuseum.org/download/software/Button_Download.PNG" width="200" height="70" />](https://cohiradia.radiomuseum.org/download/software/COHIWizard_v1.2.9c.zip)

-<p style='text-align: justify;'>COHIWizard 1.2.9 Beta is the latest upgrade to COHIWizard 1.0 and includes all previous functions as well as many bug fixes.
+<p style='text-align: justify;'>COHIWizard 1.2.9 is the latest upgrade to COHIWizard 1.0 and includes all previous functions as well as many bug fixes.
 The main new features are:

 * extended configuration menu
 * Player: full recording function including recording timer as with RFCorder 1.2